openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 we will need to create a mechanism that allows users to continue using the existing API, while we internally migrate to using Cluster API controllers.
-We will also promote, via the addition of newer features, users to migrate to using the Cluster API directly, which hopefully in turn will allow us to deprecate and eventually, remove (TBC[^1]) the Machine API.
+We will also promote, via the addition of newer features, users to migrate to using the Cluster API directly, which in turn will allow us to deprecate and eventually, remove (TBC[^1]) the Machine API.

 This document outlines the proposed method for that migration process.
 This includes how Machines, MachineSets, MachineHealthChecks, the ControlPlaneMachineSet and the Cluster Autoscaler will be migrated.